SaifKbishi/iCommerce/README.md

 To demonstrate a real E-commenrce application i used a free online REST API [fakeStoreApi](https://fakestoreapi.com/).

 ### Redux
-For state management i used Redux.
+For state management I used Redux.

 ### React UI library
 I have robusted and customized it with [MUI](https://mui.com/), the React UI library.